dart-archive/angulardart.org/site/tutorial/04-ch02-component.markdown

 <h5 id="template"><code>template</code></h5>
 <p>When the template for the component is light, <code>template</code> allows
-defining it inline instead refering to an external file.</p>
+defining it inline instead of referring to an external file.</p>

 <p>Here we also see how to tell the Angular bootstrapping code about our
 custom types.
 Angular uses dependency injection to instantiate the